This Vegan White Bean Queso is what Mexican fiesta dreams are made of! It’s:

 - Bring to the boil and simmer for a couple of minutes

-- Using a stick blender, blender or food processor, whizz until completely smooth - add more milk or water to thin out if necessary
+Using a blender or food processor (or hand-held blender), whizz until completely smooth - add more milk or water to thin out if necessary

 Serve into a bowl and scatter over fresh coriander and serve alongside tortilla chips and vegetable crudités, if desired